Family code of conduct: Getting everyone together to listen, learn, and grow

 A family is a delicate edifice with a natural tendency to fragment, split, and move in different directions over generations.
-New people enter as spouses and children with their own interests, preferences and life styles.
+New people enter as spouses and children with their own interests, preferences, and lifestyles.
 But when a family shares ownership, oversight, and dependence on shared investments, they challenge this tide.
-Such connected, “enterprising” families must work continually to head off and manage conflict between an ever-enlarging pool of family members, who share blood but know each other less and less.
+Such connected, “enterprising” families must work continually to head off and manage conflict between an ever-enlarging pool of family members, who share blood but know each other less.

-They often fear conflict because they are more and more of a mystery to each other.
-While a second generation of brothers and sisters and cousins know each other while growing up, as they get older, they tend to grow apart and see each other only at rare and restrained family gatherings.
+They often fear conflict because they are more of a mystery to each other.
+While a second generation of brothers, sisters, and cousins know each other while growing up, as they get older, they tend to grow apart and see each other only at rare and restrained family gatherings.

-They may be relative strangers, but they share ownership and potential ownership in significant business, investment, real estate and philanthropic assets.
+They may be relative strangers, but they could share ownership and potential ownership in significant businesses, investments, real estate, and philanthropic assets.
 Because of the deep emotional family history, they cannot just be business partners coming together to exercise rational self-interest.
-Other ties must be taken into account, like whose uncle did what to your father or how your siblings are being treated in the business.
+Other ties must be taken into account, like whose uncle did what to your father or how your siblings are being treated in a business.
 Actions that are “just business” can hurt personally, and the personal hurt can lead to anger and conflict in other areas.

-So a family that remains together as partners over three or more generations always puts family communication, conflict resolution, and alignment of interests at the top of their list of critical challenges, and they look for professional help to anticipate or deal with their differences.
+So a family that remains together as partners over three or more generations should always put family communication, conflict resolution, and alignment of interests at the top of their list of critical challenges.
+They should look for professional help to anticipate or deal with their differences.

-The professional often tries to help by convening a family meeting, like a focused gathering of family members (defined in various ways, depending on the context) to discuss the conflict, provide alternatives, and take action on the troubling issue.
-Seems reasonable and simple?
-Yet, I hear many stories where getting together was not just not helpful, but led to feelings that make further contact even less likely while the problems remain simmering.
+The professional often tries to help by convening a family meeting, like a focused gathering of family members (defined in various ways, depending on the context) to discuss the conflict, provide alternatives, and take action on troubling issues.
+This seems reasonable and simple, right?
+Yet, I hear many stories where getting together was not just not helpful but led to feelings that make further contact even less likely while the problems remain simmering.

 “We had a family meeting, and it was terrible.”